 Treatment works to address impairments and provide strategies to support areas impacted.
 The focus is on functional outcomes, making an impact in quality of life and helping clients return to activities they love, preserving optimal participation in the game of life, and providing supports and resources for the individual and their family/caregivers.

-Kelsey Leighton, MS, CCC-SLP - Clinical Instructor and Supervisor
+Kelsey Leighton, MS, CCC-SLP - Lecturer and Supervisor

 Shaye Kawashima, MS, CCC-SLP - Lecturer and Supervisor

 Diane Kendall, PhD, CCC-SLP - Professor; Researcher